lars-t-hansen/moz-sandbox/swat/MANUAL.md

    TODO: Better code generation if the switch is sparse (and maybe in other cases), we may end up inadvertently generating a lot of code.

-And        ::= (and Expr Expr)
+And        ::= (and Expr ...)
-Or         ::= (or Expr Expr)
+Or         ::= (or Expr ...)

-   Early-out boolean operators.  and returns 0 or the value of the last Expr. or returns the first non-zero Expr, or 0.
+   Early-out boolean operators.  "and" returns 0 or the value of the last Expr;
+   with no Exprs it returns 1.  "or" returns the first non-zero Expr, or 0; with no Exprs it returns 0.

 Trap       ::= (trap) | (trap Type)